-Happily Dana & Cedar love good food as we do.
+Dana & Cedar love good food as we do.
 They’ve been suggesting fabulous restaurants and food we should try.
 Today we took a short drive to Hendry’s Beach to dine at the Boathouse.
 The restaurant is located right on the sand and it has gorgeous views out over the water.

 The interior of the Boat House is modern, light and airy.
-It takes full advantage of it’s stunning location.
+It takes full advantage of the stunning location.
 Whether you’re seated inside or outside you are very much immersed in the beach environment.
 Outdoor diners are warmed by gas heaters and a large stone fireplace.
 Inside, large windows bring the outside view indoors.

 We took a look through the menu and I was instantly hungry.
 Before arriving in California I really hadn’t appreciated how close the state is to Mexico.
-Parts of California actually belonged to Mexico between 1821 and 1848!
-Prior to that period the area was under Spanish control and missionaries settled in the area.
+Parts of California actually belonged to Mexico between 1821 and 1848, prior to that period, the area was under Spanish control and missionaries settled in the area.
 The significance of this history can be seen in the diversity of food on offer.

 My personal feeling is that you have to love a menu that includes breakfast cocktails.
 Cedar set the tone for breakfast beverages by ordering the restaurants signature breakfast cocktail, the Bloody Mary.
 The Bloody Mary was a meal unto itself!
-The cocktail was garnished with a chilled prawn, stick of celery, crunchy thick cut piece of applewood smoked bacon and an olive and lime slice for good measure.
+The cocktail was garnished with a chilled prawn, a stick of celery, a crunchy thick cut piece of applewood smoked bacon and an olive and lime slice for good measure.

 I’m never one to turned down a cocktail, particularly whilst on holidays.
-In keeping with the Mexican influenced menu I ordered a Blood Orange Margarita.
+In keeping with the Mexican influenced menu, I ordered a Blood Orange Margarita.
 The menu described the cocktail as El Charro Super Premium Tequila, fresh blood orange juice with sweet and sour and lime.
 It was good!
 I have to admit, I may have sucked that baby down a little faster than one should over brunch!

 Ordering the kids breakfasts proved a little problematic.
 We always have a running battle with the kids over ordering something reasonably healthy.
 We had NO CHANCE of winning that argument today!
 Right or wrong Anais wanted French toast served with ice-cream, chocolate chips and chocolate sauce.